varunsingh3000/GazeTR/README.md

 # Replicated GazeTR

-This is the repository for the implemenation of the Gaze estimation problem reviewed in the paper "**Appearance-based Gaze Estimation With Deep
+This is the repository for the implemenation of the Gaze estimation problem reviewed in the paper "**[Appearance-based Gaze Estimation With Deep
-Learning: A Review and Benchmark**".
+Learning: A Review and Benchmark](https://arxiv.org/abs/2104.12668)**".
 The model used was GazeTR and details about it can be found in the "**Gaze Estimation using Transformer**" paper.
 This repository is created for the CS4240 Deep Learning course 2022/2023 and provides the instructions for the setup of the repository and describes our implementation in detail.
 The blog describing our approach and methodology can be found [here](https://hackmd.io/@GazeEstimationGazeTRGaze360gGrp72/BJXa7VOM2).
 The original details and description of the GazeTR repository can be found below.

 ## Requirenments

 1. The GazeTR repo authors inform us to install `pytorch1.7.0`.
-However we had problems installing this particular version of pytorch with cuda, so we installed `torch==1.12.1+cu116`.
+However we had problems installing this particular version of pytorch with cuda, so we installed `torch==1.12.1+cu116` and the setup still worked.
 The command used was `pip install torch==1.12.1+cu116 torchvision==0.13.1+cu116 torchaudio==0.12.1 --extra-index-url https://download.pytorch.org/whl/cu116`.

 ## Setup instructions